PlatformLab/HomaModule/README.md

-This repo contains an implementation of the Homa transport protocol for Linux.
+This repo contains an implementation of the Homa transport protocol as a Linux kernel module.

 - For details on the protocol, see the paper [Homa: A Receiver-Driven Low-Latency Transport Protocol Using Network Priorities](https://dl.acm.org/citation.cfm?id=3230564).